 Sometimes bad things happen to good people.
 Even when one person is in love with another person, jealousy, anger and fighting can rear its ugly head.
 When tempers are not or cannot be controlled, the best option is to just walk away.
 Give one another time to cool down and come back to have the conversation at a better time.
+This article will discuss bail bond options for domestic violence related charges in California.
+We are proud to offer 24 hour local bail bonds services to all jails and courts in California for domestic violence related cases.
+Fast, easy, confidential bail bond services with flexible payment options by phone and online 24/7.
+Contact us with free bail information and price quotes.

 However, if you find that things get out of hand, and one thing leads to another, you could find yourself charged with domestic violence.
-Domestic violence is defined as “abuse committed against an adult or fully emancipated minor who is a spouse, former spouse, cohabitant, r person with whom the suspect has had a child or is having or has had a dating or engagement relationship.”
+Domestic violence is defined as “abuse committed against an adult or fully emancipated minor who is a spouse, former spouse, cohabitant, or person with whom the suspect has had a child or is having or has had a dating or engagement relationship.”
 (California Penal Code, Section 13700)

 Domestic Violence Can Land You In Jail